gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classMatchingIdxSlice.md

 ## Detailed Description

 The conforming indexes are the indexes with an equivalent index on the parallel grid of the other edge of a given interface.
-The conforming indexes are stored in an [**IdxRangeSlice**](classIdxRangeSlice.md).
-The index step between two indexes in the [**IdxRangeSlice**](classIdxRangeSlice.md) are supposed to be uniform.
+The conforming indexes are stored in an IdxRangeSlice.
+The index step between two indexes in the IdxRangeSlice are supposed to be uniform.
 If they are not, the instantiation of the class fails.

 If the grids are uniform, the index steps between the conforming indexes are uniform.
 The uniform index steps can be deduced from the greatest common divisor.